18F/cv_faq/_content/funerals/what-are-requirements-to-bring-body-to-US-from-overseas.md

 </ul></li>
 </ul>

-Please see <a href="http://www.cdc.gov/importation/human-remains.html" target="_blank">CDC’s guidance </a>for additional information.
+Please see <a href="http://www.cdc.gov/importation/human-remains.html">CDC’s guidance </a>for additional information.